0xef53/kvmrun/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/0xef53/kvmrun)](https://goreportcard.com/report/github.com/0xef53/kvmrun)
 [![GitHub release](https://img.shields.io/github/release/0xef53/kvmrun.svg)](https://github.com/0xef53/kvmrun/releases/latest)

-Kvmrun is a suite of tools that provides a command line interface for creating and managing virtual machines based on QEMU-KVM.
+Kvmrun is a suite of tools that provides a command line and gRPC interface for creating and managing virtual machines based on QEMU-KVM.

 ## Features

-- create, edit, start and stop VMs via CLI
+- create, edit, start and stop VMs via CLI and gRPC
 - attach/detach one or more block/network devices without restarting VMs (hot-plug/unplug)
 - live migration with/without local storage or with a specified list of block devices
+- full and incremental block backups
 - access to the guest virtual console (hvc0)
 - run with external kernel/initrd and iso-file with modules (linux specific)
 - limit CPU resources via cgroups
 - limit IO operations via QEMU
-- configure network via custom ifup/ifdown scripts
+- configure network using custom ifup/ifdown scripts

 ## Concept & idea

-Kvmrun interacts very closely with the runit supervisor.
-Each virtual machine is formed as a separate service.
-Runit is responsible for starting and for correct completion of virtual machine by sending the approriate ACPI signal to the guest system kernel.
+Kvmrun uses Systemd to run virtual machines.
+Each QEMU process runs in its own personal chroot environment as an unprivileged user.
+Systemd is responsible for starting and for properly completion of virtual machines by invoking appropriate kvmrun's utils (start/stop/cleanup).

-Kvmrun runs each virtual machine in a separate chroot environment on behalf of an unprivileged user.

-The primary goal of Kvmrun is to simplify as much as possible the most popular actions such as hot-plug/unplug devices, hot reconfiguration and live migration between the same type hosts.
-These are the most required things for a hosting provider to organize cloud services.
+The primary goal of Kvmrun is to simplify as much as possible the most popular actions such as hot-plug/unplug devices, hot reconfiguration, full or incremental block backup and live migration between the same type hosts.
+These are the most required things for hosting providers to organize cloud services.

+## gRPC interface

+Kvmrun provides API based on gRPC services.
+All exposed functions are defined in `.proto` files under `api` directory.

+Communication with the API server is possible using two interfaces -- secure TCP port `9393` or unsecure abstract UNIX socket `@/run/kvmrund.sock`.

-## Future plans
+## Supported configurations

-* qcow2 images support
-* incremental backup of block devices
+Kvmrun can work with all versions of QEMU starting from 3.1.x.
+Below are the tested configurations:

+- Debian 10 and QEMU 3.x/5.x
+- Debian 11 and QEMU 5.x/6.x
+- Ubuntu 20.04 LTS and QEMU 4.x
+- Ubuntu 22.04 LTS and QEMU 6.x

 # Installation

-Only Debian/Ubuntu distributions are currently supported.
+Currently there are packages only for Debian/Ubuntu based distributions.
+Otherwise build from source should be used.

 ### From pre-built package